 Topological Quantum Systems

-The implications are far-reaching, from the predicted existence of quasiparticles with non-abelian exchange statistics – possibly unique in physics – to novel approaches to quantum computing where the topology of qubit protects it against decoherence.
+The implications are far-reaching, from quasiparticles with nonlocal properties and nonabelian exchange statistics to novel approaches to quantum computing where topology may protect both storage and manipulation of quantum information.

 In recent years, it has been realized that one can design materials with topological (p-wave) superconducting order by combining conventional superconductors and semiconductors with strong spin-orbit interaction.
 This exotic superconducting state with broken time-reversal symmetry is known to host Majorana modes which have been predicted to be both nonlocal and nonabelian.
 Nonlocal means that Majorana modes store quantum information in nonlocal degrees of freedom, implying that it cannot be read out or corrupted by local measurements or perturbations.
 Nonabelian means that quasiparticles exchange operations act non-trivially on the wavefunction and, in general, do not commute.
 These exotic properties are not only of fundamental interest but may also be exploited for protected storage and manipulation of quantum information in so-called topological quantum computing schemes.